 Like many endeavors in life, things started moving like wildfire – my downsizing spark turning into a flame burning wildly through the east side of Lake Sammamish.
 Weekly firestorms of emails culminated with weekend visits to townhomes in Issaquah, Klahanie and Sammamish.
 As expected, our search turned up the good, the bad, and the hideously ugly reality of the current real estate market.

 Our needs were specific: Although our kids were away, Anjou and Bartlett – our pug and great dane – would need a lawn for frolicking and doin’ their doggie ‘business’.
-My husband and I wanted something woodsy with trees, trails and wildlife.
+My husband and I wanted something woodsy with trees, trails and wildlife, and that meant we’d need our vehicle moving with us if we were going to be pretty rural, perhaps using car shippers that could help us so we wouldn’t have to move the car ourself too.
 Throughout each weekend, our agent picked our brains methodically to try to identify exactly what we were looking for beyond the scenic setting: a soaking tub for Mike; views for me; room for the pups; a well-equipped kitchen; privacy and space.
 What seemed to me the easiest request in the world, wasn’t necessarily so.
 Tyler found townhomes with many of our ‘must-have’s’ ticked off, but a few lacking.
 He canvassed neighborhoods seeking properties not-yet-for-sale.
 Within the first exhausting month we came to the realization that we might be in this process for the long-haul.
 Our list was long, but the availability of properties matching our hit-list was short.
 Then came the Saturday morning that’d start a rollercoaster of emotions: